kmjennison/datwd/README.md

-# Dependencies All the Way Down 🐢🐢🐢🐢🐢🐢🐢🐢🐢🌀
+# Dependencies All the Way Down

-Easily get a list of all Node subdependencies for your top-level dependencies
+Easily get a list of all Node subdependencies for your top-level dependencies.

+🐢🐢🐢🐢🐢🐢🐢🐢🐢🐢🐢🐢🐢🐢🐢🐢🐢🐢🐢🐢🐢🐢🐢🐢🐢🐢🐢🐢🐢🐢🌀...

 ## Get Started